pixelfed/docs/running-pixelfed/installation.md

 ### Set correct permissions

-Your web/php server processes need to be able to write to the `pixelfed` directory.
+Your web server and PHP processes need to be able to write to the `pixelfed` directory.
 Make sure to set the appropriate permissions.
-For example, if you are running the server processes through the `http` user/group, then run the following:
+For example, if you are running your processes through the `http` user/group, then run the following:

 ```bash
 $ sudo chown -R http:http pixelfed/ # change user/group of pixelfed/ to http user and http group